nuchi/tf-to-xla-to-wasm/README.md

 # Tensorflow to WebAssembly

 This is a set of **bare-bones** instructions to compile your Tensorflow model (as a `.pb` file) to WebAssembly.
+You can see a live demo I created of a Tensorflow model running in the browser at <https://humantoanimal.com/>.

-To fill in the blanks in these instructions, you will need to:
+To use these bare-bones instructions, you will need to:

 1. Already know how to use Tensorflow's `tfcompile` tool to [compile your graph to XLA and from XLA to machine code](https://www.tensorflow.org/performance/xla/tfcompile),
 2. Have a toolchain to compile C++ to WebAssembly, such as [Emscripten](https://kripken.github.io/emscripten-site/).